Lewis County Courthouse (Washington): Jail

 The jail area, measuring 40 × 50 ft, and cells were built by the Pauly Jail Building Company of St. Louis, Missouri.
 The cells were constructed to provide separate units specifically for more violent offenders and contained unconnected cells for women and youths, a specification stemming from jail issues at the Barrett Block Courthouse that allowed older prisoners to mingle with younger, more "tender conscience" criminals.
-The original partitioned jail cell space measured 40 × 50 ft with a bullpen and contained a solitary confinement room.
+The original partitioned jail cell space contained a bullpen and a solitary confinement room.
 Additionally, there were rooms for employees, jury sleeping quarters, and a doctor's office with an operating room.
 At the time of the dedication, escape from the jail was reported as "practically impossible".

 The jail cells were reported by 2008 as replaced by office space and used as both a storage area and a location for housing duct work.
 Three cells remained, as well as a bank of wall phones.